Amigoliath/Slidikins-Strenuous-Skyrim/Gameplay Guide.md

 ## 3. Crafting
 The hard limit on player level (Lv50) and perk points (55 total) makes it harder to invest in multiple crafting skills while at the same time makes it more worthwhile to utilize them all.
 As you make your mark on Skyrim, don't be afraid to pour some of your earnings into the crafted goods you can not create yourself.
+For stuff you create, note that the formula for the experience gained has been adjusted with [Crafting Skill Leveling Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/21727).
+You'll no longer want to craft thousands of Iron Daggers but instead focus on valuable jewelry and higher tier equipment.

 ### Alchemy
 Alchemical goods can be found in almost every settlement at the general store if not a dedicated alchemy store.
-Many of the available potion effects last for a minute or longer and provide percentage-based buffs, making them viable at all levels of play.
-Additionally you can craft their your alchemy potions and poisons, combining useful effects to save on Carry Weight.
+Many of the available potion effects last for a minute or longer and provide percentage-based buffs making them viable at all levels of play.
+Additionally you can craft your own alchemy potions and poisons, combining useful effects to save on Carry Weight.
 Even without perk investment it's worth your while to dabble in Alchemy for this reason.
-Ingredients can be found everywhere so there's nothing to lose.
+Ingredients can be found everywhere so there's nothing to lose!

 ### Smithing
-With the exception of the quintessential Mage, most adventurers will have some reason to look into Smithing.
-Higher tier weapons and armor have been removed from the random loot lists so your options for obtaining them are limited to hunting specific enemies, crafting them yourself or commissioning the work from a Blacksmith.
-Additionally, the same weapons and armor will degrade with use and require tempering to maintain their quality.
-A master at the craft can add +10 to the base damage/armor of equipment.
-If you're not up to the task, you can and should pay a Blacksmith to do it for you as well.
+With the exception of the quintessential Mage, most adventurers will have some reason to look towards Smithing.
+Higher tier weapons and armor have been removed from the random loot lists so your options for obtaining them are limited to hunting very specific enemies, crafting them yourself or commissioning the work from a Blacksmith.
+These same weapons and armor will degrade with use and require tempering to maintain their quality ([Item Durability](https://www.nexusmods.com/skyrimspecialedition/mods/42544)).
+A master at the craft can add +10 to the base damage/armor of equipment with a single ingot.
+If you're not up to the task, you can and should pay a Blacksmith to do it for you.

 ### Enchanting
 Enchanting will give you the extra oomph you need to go from good to great, no matter your playstyle.
-Novice enchanters can add noticeable boosts to their gear, but it's a long investment before one can get rival the skill of an Adept or Expert enchanter.
+Novice enchanters can add noticeable boosts to their gear but it's a long investment before one can get rival the skill of an Adept or Expert enchanter.
 Until then, feel free to pay them for their work.
 The price tag can be daunting but the benefits of a well picked enchantment is priceless in the long term.

-> **Tip:** Enchanters will gladly take your money to place an enchantment on an item, but they won't bother with recharging services.
+> **Tip:** Enchanters will gladly take your money to place an enchantment on an item but they won't bother with recharging services.
 If you want to recharge an item, buy a Soul Gem from the enchanter and do it yourself.
 They have better things to do with their time.

 #### Additional Reading
 - [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/51254)